Dreaming of a family vacation in Mexico? The tourist hot spot that is Cancun can be a mixed bag.

 The resort is less than 5 miles, or a 15-minute ride, from Cancun International Airport.
-Set on its own 22-acre peninsula at the south end of the Hotel Zone, Club Med boasts a beautiful sweep of white-sand beach, and if you round the point you come to a private stretch of seaside with snorkeling over coral and yet another beach area with water sports.
+Set on its own 22-acre peninsula at the south end of the Hotel Zone, Club Med boasts a beautiful sweep of white-sand beach, and if you round the point you come to a private stretch of the seaside with snorkeling over coral and yet another beach area with water sports.
 The resort also has a lagoon side with waters protected from large waves.

 For many families, Club Med Cancun Yucatan offers the best of all worlds.
-You get the beautiful beach, excellent dining, hassle-free all-inclusive pricing and family friendly programming Club Med is famous for, but all at a distance safely removed from the crushing tourist trap.
+You get the beautiful beach, excellent dining, hassle-free all-inclusive pricing and family-friendly programming Club Med is famous for, but all at a distance safely removed from the crushing tourist trap.

 This resort underwent two major renovations in 2014 and 2017, emerging with several dozen new guest rooms and a new Petit Club Med, plus a newly revamped resort center, main pool, outdoor theater, and Passworld teen club.

-One way that Club Med stands out for families is the kids programs, which focus on keeping children active and learning.
-There are water sports, tennis lessons, and circus school with a trapeze.
+One way that Club Med stands out for families is the kids' programs, which focus on keeping children active and learning.
+There are water sports, tennis lessons, and a circus school with a trapeze.
 For tweens and teens, Passworld is a cool place to hang out, with teen-friendly counselors and activities like DJ mixing and hip-hop dance.

 - Petit Club Med for kids ages 2-3